Crown: Terminology

-Crowns or similar headgear, as worn by nobility and other high-ranking people below the ruler, is in English often called a coronet; however, in many languages, this distinction is not made and the same word is used for both types of headgear (e.g., French couronne, German Krone, Dutch kroon).
+Crowns or similar headgear, as worn by nobility and other high-ranking people below the ruler, are in English often called coronets; however, in many languages, this distinction is not made and the same word is used for both types of headgear (e.g., French couronne, German Krone, Dutch kroon).
 In some of these languages the term "rank crown" (rangkroon, etc.) refers to the way these crowns may be ranked according to hierarchical status.

 In classical antiquity, the crown (corona) that was sometimes awarded to people other than rulers, such as triumphal military generals or athletes, was actually a wreath or chaplet, or ribbon-like diadem.

 History

 Crowns have been discovered in pre-historic times from Haryana, India.
 The precursor to the crown was the browband called the diadem, which had been worn by the Achaemenid Persian emperors.
 It was adopted by Constantine I and was worn by all subsequent rulers of the later Roman Empire.

-Almost all Sassanid kings wore crowns.
-One of the most famous kings who left numerous statues, reliefs and coins of crowns is the king Shapur I.
+Almost all Sasanian kings wore crowns.
+One of the most famous kings who left numerous statues, reliefs, and coins of crowns is king Shapur I.

 Numerous crowns of various forms were used in antiquity, such as the Hedjet, Deshret, Pschent (double crown) and Khepresh of Pharaonic Egypt.
 The Pharaohs of Egypt also wore the diadem, which was associated with solar cults, an association which was not completely lost, as it was later revived under the Roman Emperor Augustus.
 By the time of the Pharaoh Amenophis III (r.1390–1352c) wearing a diadem clearly became a symbol of royalty.
 The wreaths and crowns of classical antiquity were sometimes made from natural materials such as laurel, myrtle, olive, or wild celery.

 The corona radiata, the "radiant crown" known best on the Statue of Liberty, and perhaps worn by the Helios that was the Colossus of Rhodes, was worn by Roman emperors as part of the cult of Sol Invictus prior to the Roman Empire's conversion to Christianity.
-It was referred to as "the chaplet studded with sunbeams” by Lucian, about 180 AD.
+It was referred to as "the chaplet studded with sunbeams" by Lucian, about 180 AD.

-Perhaps the oldest extant Christian crown in Europe is the Iron Crown of Lombardy, of Roman and Longobard antiquity, used by the Holy Roman Empire and the Kingdom of Italy.
-Later again used to crown modern Kings of Napoleonic and Austrian Italy, and to represent united Italy after 1860.
-Today, the crown is kept in the Cathedral of Monza.

 In the Christian tradition of European cultures, where ecclesiastical sanction authenticates monarchic power when a new monarch ascends the throne, the crown is placed on the new monarch's head by a religious official in a coronation ceremony.
 Some, though not all, early Holy Roman Emperors travelled to Rome at some point in their careers to be crowned by the pope.
 Napoleon, according to legend, surprised Pius VII when he reached out and crowned himself, although in reality this order of ceremony had been pre-arranged.